SiLab-Bonn/asiclab/user_management.md

 GID:
-asiclab         1000    (just local asiclab user on each computer) basegroup       1001    (all user directories, and default setting in tools directory) icdesign        1002    (access to cadence tools?
-Does this include mentor and synonpsys as well?) tsmc65          1003 tsmc28          1004
+asiclab         1000    (just local asiclab user on each computer) base 	      	1001    (all user directories, and default setting in tools directory) icdesign        1002    (access to cadence/mentor/synonsys tools) tsmc65          1003 tsmc28          1004
 ```